asu-cis-capstone/course-info/CIS440syllabus.md

 - demonstrate the ability to learn new tools and techniques when needed; and
 - show off a completed Capstone project as part of your professional portfolio.

 This course and the capstone project are the final milestones of your CIS degree program and you are expected to put forth a great deal of effort.
-You will need to dedicate a significant amount of outside time for homework, project work, and meetings with your team and your clients.
+You will need to dedicate a significant amount of outside time for readings, project work, and meetings with your team and your clients.

 ####Course Materials
 Three textbooks are required reading for this course: